Keflon/FunctionZero.Maui.Controls/README.md

 NestLevel   | int    | The depth of the node in the data.
 IsExpanded  | bool   | This property reflects whether the TreeNode is expanded.
 ShowChevron | bool   | Whether the chevron is drawn.
 True if the node has children.
-Data        | object | This is the tree-node data for this TreeViewZero instance, i.e. your data!
+Data        | object | This is the tree-node data for this TreeNodeZero instance, i.e. your data!

 You can base the `ControlTemplate` on the default, show here, or bake your own entirely.
 ```xml